molily/molily.de/_posts/2020-11-21-testing-angular.md

 ng run angular-workshop:cypress-open
 ```

+<aside class="margin-note">Launch window</aside>

 This will open the test runner:

 <img src="/img/robust-angular/cypress-open.png" alt="Interactive Cypress test runner" class="image-max-full" loading="lazy">

 In the main window pane, all tests are listed.
 To run a single test, just click on it.
 To run all, click the “Run all specs”.
 On the top-right, you can select the browser.
 Chrome, Firefox and Edge will appear in the list given you have installed them on your machine.

-This graphical user interface is an Electron application, a framework based on Chromium, the open source foundation of Chrome.
-RegardYou can always run your tests in Electron as well since it ships with Cypress.
+This graphical user interface is an Electron application, a framework based on Chromium, the open source foundation of the Chrome browser.
+You can always run your tests in Electron since it ships with Cypress.

+<aside class="margin-note">In-browser runner</aside>

 Suppose you run the tests in Chrome, the in-browser test runner looks like this:

 <img src="/img/robust-angular/cypress-browser.png" alt="Cypress test runner in the browser" class="image-max-full" loading="lazy">

 On the left side, the specs are listed.
 On the right side, the web page under test is seen.

+<aside class="margin-note">Spec log</aside>

 By clicking on a spec name, you can see all commands and assertions in the spec.